Language services play a vital role in our diverse, multicultural society.

 The provision of interpreting and translation services (language services) is essential to ensure that all Victorians have proper access to services.

-Government departments and funded agencies need to ensure that, whenever required, interpreting services are provided and used effectively.
-Cultural competency training should be provided for staff to develop understanding and skills on when and how to use interpreting services.
+Government departments and funded agencies need to ensure that, whenever required, language services are provided and used effectively.
+Cultural competency training for staff should be provided to develop understanding and skills on when and how to use language services.

-The guidelines set out the obligations of government departments and funded agencies to provide language services and give advice to assist in planning for and using interpreting services.
+The guidelines set out the obligations of government departments and funded agencies to provide language services and give advice on the practical aspects of planning and delivering translated information.
+An overview of the translation process is provided in the appendix on page 18.

 The following companion publications are also available: